-Being a mother doesn’t mean you need to close your door for business opportunity.
-You can still be a wonderful mom and be the businesswoman you always desire.
+Being a mother doesn’t mean you need to close your door for business opportunities.
+You can still be a wonderful mom and at the same time, the businesswoman you always desire.

-But, you need to remember that it takes effort and commitment to achieve this.
-And no worries, we have this quick list of tips that can help you to build your business without neglecting your duty as a Mom.
+However, you need to remember that it takes effort and commitment to achieve this.
+No worries, we have this quick list of tips that can help you build your business without neglecting your duty as a Mom.

 - Have a business plan.

 First, you need a concrete business plan.
-Know what your business is reall about.
+Know what your business is really about.
 You need to craft the whole game plan.
-This way, you can evaluate what changes you need to do.
+This way, you can evaluate the changes you need to have.

 2. Manage your time.

 If there’s anything that you should do to accomplish this, it’s time management.

 You can start to figure this out by mapping first your usual mom routine, and when you’re done with this, try to find possible times that can accommodate your business needs.

 Of course, while doing this, you need to set a realistic schedule to save yourself from the trouble of missing your deadline.